Our Services

 Symptoms often appear gradually and may be mistaken for normal teenage behavior at first.
 Pay attention to patterns that worsen over time or interfere with daily life.

-If you are unsure whether symptoms are serious, you may want to use a Medically approved LLM Symptom Checker Chat Bot to help organize your observations and prepare for a more informed conversation with your child's healthcare provider.
+If you are unsure whether symptoms are serious, a Medically approved LLM Symptom Checker Chat Bot can help you document what you're observing and prepare specific questions before meeting with your child's healthcare provider.

 Diagnosing schizophrenia in children and teens takes time.
 Doctors must rule out other conditions such as: